 Another remarkable example is the Spring Point Ledge Lighthouse.
 Built as a result of a problematic piece of land obstructing the main shipping route into the Portland Harbor.
 It was completed in 1897 with a breakwater constructed in the 1950s to connect it to the mainland.
 Thus, allowing tourists to come and see it up close and enjoy an excellent view of the harbor area also.

 Near the town of York, is the Boon Island Light.
 This stretch of ocean has always been dangerous but it took until 1811 before a full lighthouse was installed.
 Whilst you can only view this structure at a distance, it’s a striking sight to see.
 A visit to any of these incredible options will bring amazing Maine beach getaways.
 Alternatively, extend your trip with a visit to include Martha’s Vineyard for a romantic getaway.

 West Coast lighthouses for your California getaways and Oregon glamping trips!

 Head to the West Coast to celebrate National Lighthouse Day this year!
 West Coast lighthouses won’t disappoint either.
 There’s a shocking total of 87 up and down this stretch of the coast.
 So for your very own California getaways, check out the Pigeon Point Lighthouse, near the town of Pescadero, in the north of the state by San Francisco.
 It was finished in 1871, it was named after a ship that wrecked in the area.
 Why not enjoy a visit at one of our winning West Coast rentals to really enjoy them all?

-The last of our suggestions comes from further north in Oregon at the Heceta Head Lighthouse in Florence.
+The last of our suggestions come from further north in Oregon at the Heceta Head in Florence.
 With its signature red roof and cozied into the surrounding mountains, it’s truly a sight to behold for the best US lighthouse options when you make the journey to enjoy the best vacations in Oregon glamping sites.